EvgenyVendrov/CallCenter/README.md

-big data project, which represents a COVID19 type of "call center" which includes three systems:
+big data project - represents a COVID19 type of "call center" which is written using MVC design pattern, and includes three systems:

 1) sysA - Node.js EXPRESS server which serves a JS,EJS (using EJS view engine) & CSS  UI for "answering (reciving) calls", all clients are updated in RT using socketIO, this system is used to create the data, this data is then passed to KAFKA message broker which is hosted on Aiven cloud, the data is passed to two KAFKA topics - sysB and sysC.